vinujohn/CppND-Capstone-Missile-Command/README.md

         * Renders a frame onto the screen
         * Holds all SDL2 rendering objects
         * Is used by the Game class to render assets to the screen, display message boxes, and update the title bar
+        * Does not know anything about the current game state
     * Controller/KeyboardController
         * Controls the Cannon object by setting its state so that it can move left or right and fire a projectile based on keyboard input.
         * KeyboardController inherits from Controller.
 Another controller could also be used like a JoystickController and just plugged into the game.
-        * Listens for the SDL2 Exit game event when the user tries to leave the game by closing the window.
+        * Listens for the SDL2 Exit game event when the user tries to leave the game by closing the game window.
         * Used by the Game class to be called on every time input is needed.
 * Minor Components
     * Sprite